 - STANINE: This term comes from the combination of the words “standard of nine”.
 It rates a child’s achievement on a scale of 1-9 based on a coarse grouping of the scores.
 In general, a stanine of 1, 2 or 3 indicates below average achievement.
 A stanine of 4, 5 or 6 indicates average achievement, while 7, 8 or 9 indicate above average.

 THINGS TO CONSIDER WHEN A CHILD OBTAINS LOW TESTS SCORES:

 There are many reasons for scores to be lower than expected, time of day, something going on that day, end of year “fatigue”, or just plain couldn’t concentrate.
 These scores should never be used alone, but only as a guide, along with grades and input from teachers who work with the students on a daily basis and KNOW what the students know and the skills/tasks they are capable of performing.
 Ideally, we like to see growth over time, sometimes we don’t see it in all areas in just one year, but when we look at their scores over time, we see a much clearer picture.

 Most importantly, when reacting to low scores, remember that scores have nothing to do with a child’s innate worth.
-Your reaction, positive or negative, with influence the child’s sense of self-worth and anxiety on future tests.
+Your reaction, positive or negative, will influence the child’s sense of self-worth and anxiety on future tests.
 Tell your child that you will try to find the reason for the low scores, and help to improve the weak areas.
 Be sure to include praise for the strong areas.
 Always take into account that no one measure gets at the complete picture, and that the best measure of how a child is performing will be the observation of the parent and teacher.